SteelCompendium/data-md-dse/Bestiary/Bugbear Channeler.md

 reason: 2
 presence: 2
 traits:
-- name: LEVEL 2 CONTROLLER
-  effect: '*Bugbear, Goblin, Humanoid*'
 - name: Catcher (Free Triggered Action)
-  effect: 'Keywords: — Distance: Melee 1 Target: 1 size 1 creature or object Trigger:
+  effect: 'Keywords: - Distance: Melee 1 Target: 1 size 1 creature or object Trigger:
-    The target is force moved into a square adjacent to the channeler. - Effect: The target is [[Grabbed|grabbed]] by the channeler.'
+    The target is force moved into a square adjacent to the channeler.
+Effect: The target is [[Grabbed|grabbed]] by the channeler.'
 abilities:
 - name: Shape Earth